-TABLE 18.11.050: ALLOWED ENCROACHMENTS INTO REQUIRED SETBACKS Encroachment Front and Street Side Setbacks Interior Side Setback Rear Setback All encroachments No encroachment may extend into a public utility easement.
+TABLE 18.11.050: ALLOWED ENCROACHMENTS INTO REQUIRED SETBACKS Encroachment Front and Street Side Setbacks Interior Side Setback Rear Setback All encroachments No encroachment may extend closer than three feet to an interior lot line or any distance into a public utility easement.
 Where any allowance of this Code conflicts with applicable building codes, the more restrictive shall apply.
-Architectural features including sills, chimneys, cornices and eaves 2 ft 2 ft 2 ft Open, unenclosed, uncovered decks, porches, platforms, stairways and landing places less than 30 inches above the surface of the ground May encroach provided the encroachment does not extend into a public utility easement or conflicts with any other applicable code Open, unenclosed, uncovered metal fire escapes 3 ft 3 ft 3 ft Rain barrels and cisterns with a maximum capacity of 1,000 gallons, or other similar storm water management equipment Shall not encroach No closer than 3 feet from the lot line Mechanical and other equipment, detached or attached, such as water heaters, air conditioners, electric meters, electric transformers, pool equipment, cable television or phone utility boxes Shall not encroach No closer than 3 feet from the lot line Ramps and similar structures that provide access for persons with disabilities Reasonable accommodation will be made, consistent with the Americans with Disabilities Act; see Chapter 18.27, Reasonable Accommodation
+Architectural features including sills, chimneys, cornices and eaves 2 ft 2 ft 2 ft Open, unenclosed, uncovered balconiesdecks , porches, platforms, stairways and landing places no part of which is more less than three feet 30 inches above the surface of the ground May encroach provided the encroachment does not extend into a public utility easement or conflicts with any other applicable code4 ft Open, unenclosed, uncovered metal fire escapes 3 ft 3 ft 3 ft Rain barrels and cisterns with a maximum capacity of 1,000 gallons, or other similar storm water management equipment Shall not encroach No closer than 3 feet from the lot line Mechanical and other equipment, detached or attached, such as water heaters, air conditioners, electric meters, electric transformers, pool equipment cable television or phone utility boxes Shall not encroach No closer than 3 feet from the lot line Ramps and similar structures that provide access for persons with disabilities Reasonable accommodation will be made, consistent with the Americans with Disabilities Act; see Chapter 18.27, Reasonable Accommodation